 FACED WITH DEATH, I ASKED MYSELF, “WAS IT WORTH IT?”

 As with many people, after graduating from college, practicality won out over passion and idealism.
-I took a job as an intellectual property paralegal and forced myself to choke down my sadness and frustration in a job where I was never happy.
+I took a job as an intellectual property paralegal and forced myself to choke down my sadness and frustration in a job where I was unhappy.

 On the day of September 11, 2001, when something I never imagined could happen DID happen, I realized, “I’m no different from the people who went to work this morning and died.
 They will never again get to see the precious people they love.”
 I asked myself, if I had only a few moments to live, how would I answer this question: “Was it worth it?”
 The only answer that came to me was, “NO. It’s just not worth it.”